-Associated Shallow Rocky Subtidal Some rocky intertidal areas blend with subtidal rocky habitat through a transition zone consisting of a mosaic subtidal and intertidal features.
+Associated Shallow Rocky Subtidal

+Some rocky intertidal areas blend with subtidal rocky habitat through a transition zone consisting of a mosaic subtidal and intertidal features.
 These where the rocky habitat continues along a gently sloping bottom.
-In these be justified to include the transitional strip of habitat is productive, rocky This to these helping to areas adjacent gradual of shallow occur seaward areas it may area as part of the designation along with the intertidal habitat.
+In these be justified to include the transitional strip of habitat is productive, rocky This to these helping to areas of the designation along with the intertidal habitat.
 The maximum depth of this transitional area should not exceed five meters5 (see Figure 4).